Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 1.  **`queryType`:**

     -   **Allowed Values**: `["aggregation", "search", "count"]`
     -   This option determines the type of query being performed.
 For aggregation functions, this must always be set to `"aggregation"`.
-The other possible values, `"search"` and `"count"`, may be used in different contexts but are not applicable for most aggregation functions defined in `dashboard_Module_Functions`.
+The other possible values, `"search"` and `"count"`, may be used in different contexts but are not applicable for most aggregation functions defined in `DASHBOARD_MODULE_FUNCTIONS`.
 2.  **`aggregationType`:**

     -   **Allowed Values**: Function-specific (e.g., `["terms"]`, `["date_histogram"]`, `["sum"]`, etc.)
     -   This option specifies the type of aggregation being performed.
-Each function in `dashboard_Module_Functions` requires a specific `aggregationType`.
+Each function in `DASHBOARD_MODULE_FUNCTIONS` requires a specific `aggregationType`.
 For example, the `terms` function requires `aggregationType: ["terms"]`, while the `date_histogram` function requires `aggregationType: ["date_histogram"]`.

 3.  **`aggregationField`:**